MattTW/BlinkMonitorProtocol/README.md

 After an arm/disarm command, the client appears to poll this URL every second or so until the response indicates the command is complete.

 **Known Commands:**
-lv_relay
-arm
-disarm
-thumbnail
-clip
+lv_relay, arm, disarm, thumbnail, clip

 ##Home Screen